CLOSED CHURCHES WITHIN THE

 Brief History:

-mission station be established in West Steelton, but it failed to make a
+conference authorized that a mission station be established in West Steelton,

-price, “with a view to build a chapel whenever circumstances will favor such an
+the $900 purchase price, “with a view to build a chapel whenever circumstances

 The locations of Rheeling’s